bruvellu/cephalic-furrow/3-text/furrow.md

 The cephalic furrow is a deep invagination that demarcates the head--trunk boundary of *Drosophila melanogaster* during gastrulation.
-Despite being a prominent trait, its developmental role remains elusive, since the cephalic furrow is transient and not associated with a specific cellular fate in the embryo.
-Here, we investigate the morphogenesis and developmental role of the cephalic furrow by analyzing known and newly-identified mutants under lightsheet microscopy.
-We find that embryos that fail to initiate the cephalic furrow invariably form late ectopic folds at the head--trunk interface.
-This stochastic tissue buckling results from the interactions between local and global forces on the blastoderm, mainly the expansion of apical cell areas in mitotic domains, and the compression of tissues by the elongating germ band, respectively.
+Despite being a prominent trait, the mechanisms and forces controlling the formation of the cephalic furrow remains elusive.
+Here, we investigate the morphogenesis and developmental role of the cephalic furrow in the global context of gastrulation by analyzing mutant embryos under live-imaging.
+We find that embryos which fail to initiate the cephalic furrow invariably form late ectopic folds at the head--trunk interface.
+They differ from a normal cephalic furrow and are variable between embryos.
+We show the formation of ectopic folds results from the combined physical interactions acting locally through the expansion of apical cell areas caused by mitotic domains, and globally through the compression of tissues driven by the elongating germ band.
 Our findings suggest the cephalic furrow counteracts such epithelial instability by priming the position of folding at a predictable position at the head--trunk boundary.

 # Introduction